kennymc-c/ucr2-integration-requests/README.md

 _⚠️ This feature is currently only available in beta firmware releases and requires version 1.9.2 or newer.
 Please keep in mind that due to the beta status there are missing firmware features that require workarounds (see below) and that changes in future beta updates may temporarily or permanently break the functionality of this integration as a custom integration.
 Please wait until custom integrations are available in stable firmware releases if you don't want to take these risks._

+#### Missing firmware features

+- The configuration file of custom integrations are not included in backups.
-_You currently can't update custom integrations.
+- You currently can't update custom integrations.
 You need to delete the integration from the integrations menu first and then re-upload the new version.
 Do not edit any activity or macros that includes entities from this integration after you removed the integration and wait until the new version has been uploaded and installed.
 You also need to add re-add entities to the main pages after the update as they are automatically removed.
-An update function will probably be added once the custom integrations feature will be available in stable firmware releases. _
+An update function will probably be added once the custom integrations feature will be available in stable firmware releases.

 #### Download integration driver

-Download the tar.gz archive in the assets section from the [latest release](/releases/latest)
+Download the uc-intg-requests-x.x.x-aarch64.tar.gz archive in the assets section from the [latest release](/releases/latest)

 #### Install custom integration driver on the remote

-The custom integration driver installation is currently only possible via the Core API and still in beta.
-The configuration file is not included in backups.
+The custom integration driver installation is currently only possible via the Core API.

 ```shell
 curl --location 'http://$IP/api/intg/install' \